 As with the other credits we've mentioned, the health coverage credit is refundable.
 So, if you can claim the credit, you'll want to file a tax return just to claim the credit, even if you're not required to file a return.
 By doing so, you can get a federal income tax refund check sent to you.

 As with the premiums tax credit, the health coverage credit can be paid in advance.
+If you received advance payments last year, you must file a 2021 tax return.
 That also means that your refund will be smaller (or eliminated) if the advance credit payments are greater than your actual allowable credit.
-There's no suspension of 2020 excess payments of the health coverage credit like there is for the premium tax credit.

 Credits for Sick and Family Leave